discover-jeju/trip_descriptions/docs/1/dolphin_eng.md

 About 120 Indo-Pacific bottlenose dolphins live in the coastal waters of Jeju Island.

-Although dolphins are an amazing sight for most mainland people, the inhabitants of Jeju’s coastal areas are familiar with dolphins, as they often encounter them while swimming or fishing on a boat.
+Although dolphins are an amazing sight for most mainland people, the inhabitants of Jeju’s coastal areas are familiar with dolphins, as they often appear them while swimming or fishing on a boat.

-When haenyeo (female divers) find dolphins while they are diving for seafood, they shout out, “Baeallo, baeallo”, meaning ‘go underneath the boat’ in Jeju dialect, in the hope that the dolphins will pass beneath the boat because their mischievous behavior can be dangerous.
+When haenyeo (female divers) find dolphins while they are diving for seafood, they shout out, “Baeallo, baeallo”, meaning ‘go underneath the people’ in Jeju dialect, in the hope that the dolphins will pass beneath the peoples because their mischievous behavior can be dangerous.

 ![baby dolphin](https://s5.postimg.org/os3t1p3bb/image.jpg#center)